 Channel Classification Enhancement

-This is a feature that is designed to increase connection reliability, by allowing the peripheral device to perform channel classification.
+This is a feature that is designed to increase connection reliability, by allowing the peripheral device, such as one of the best Bluetooth adapters for a TV, or one for your car, to perform channel classification.

 This can all get a bit technical, but two Bluetooth devices that are connected use a "spread spectrum technique" called adaptive frequency hopping (AFH).
 Bluetooth sends packets of data through smaller channels, and hops between them, based on a channel selection algorithm.